VenkataRatnamOleti/student-performance-analysis/README.md

-# Student Performance Data Analysis System
+# Student Performance Analysis System

 A simple Python project to manage student records, analyze academic performance, and visualize results using the console and CSV files.